itsmillertim3/perform2021/labs/lab04/04_DeploySockshop.md

 ## Deploy Sock Shop Sample Application

+This lab will require accessing the EKS Bastion Host you were assigned for this session.

 ### Deploy SockShop
 1. Clone the application deployment files from the 20201 HoT Github repo
   ```